shellyalmo/weather_forecast_project/README.md

 # HowHotDB - Weather database project
 A Python program that builds a database of current weather data from OpenWeatherMap web APIs.
+A blog post about how it was made: https://dev.to/shellyalmo/series/9345
 ## Table of Contents
 * [General Info](#general-info)
 * [Technologies](#technologies)